Hearts United with Haiti

 (Note: The entire budget for operating the school annually since the fall of 2014 has been generously funded through a grant from Laughing Angels Foundation.
 Without this assistance, we could not have done what we have.
 Current budget for operating/ maintaining the school is about $14,000 US per year)

 Content copyright 2016.
 Hearts United with Haiti.
 All rights reserved.

-Note: All photos on this website are original and property of the organization reproduction of them without permission is illegal.
+Note: All photos on this website are original and property of the organization.
+Reproduction without permission is illegal.